How long can I wait after having a child, before I have to register the birth?

 According to the Office of Births, Deaths and Marriages, both parents (with some exceptions) have to register their child’s birth “as soon as is reasonably practicable after the birth”, which generally means within two months of the birth.

-You’re normally given a Notification of Birth for Registration form after the birth.
+You can you can register your child's birth online, or fill out a Notification of Birth for Registration form after the birth.
 If you need to get this form, contact the Births, Deaths and Marriages office.

 After you’ve completed the form, send it to:

 PO Box 10526

 It should take about eight working days to process the registration.